 Foreigners are in our cities, neighborhoods, schools, workplaces and headlines.
 However, when they come up in conversations, they are called immigrants.
 That one word…immigrant…is packed with meaning, but it is not big enough to define a foreigner.

-In America there are three types of foreigners: the refugee, the immigrant and the illegal immigrant.
+In America there are three types of foreigners: the refugee, the immigrant and the undocumented immigrant.
 Refugees and immigrants are in the United States legally.
-Illegal immigrants are here…well…illegally.
-Undocumented.
+Undocumented immigrants are here…well…illegally.
 It is unfair to form opinions about immigration unless all three types of foreigners are being considered.

 “Treated as your native-born” Is this verse saying there should be no borders?
 Is it implying the foreigner should get all the privileges an American citizen receives?
 Is it commanding Jesus followers to not be concerned about the social, economic and safety ramifications of unchecked immigrants entering the United States?
 No.